Tom Brady: Diet and lifestyle

 Brady's health regimen includes transcendental meditation, yoga, hydrating, an 80/20 diet (meaning 80% alkaline and 20% acidic), early bedtime, resistance training, and neuroplasticity training.

-Brady and his family adhere to his controversial, strict diet, the TB12 Method.
-He advocates a daily water intake in ounces of half of one's body weight in pounds and personally consumes "a couple hundred ounces" daily.
+Brady and his family adhere to his controversial and strict diet, dubbed the TB12 Method.
+Brady advocates a daily water intake in ounces of half of one's body weight in pounds and consumes "a couple hundred ounces" daily.
 He avoids most fruits, mushrooms, tomatoes, peppers, eggplants, coffee, Gatorade, white sugar, flour, gluten, dairy, soda, cereal, white rice, potatoes, and bread.
-In 2022 Brady said he prefers a diet consisting of organic food saying, "You’ve got to see the process of food being grown [...]
-If I need nutrients, I need that from soil."
+In 2022, Brady said he prefers a diet consisting of organic food.
+"You've got to see the process of food being grown," he said.
+"If I need nutrients, I need that from soil."

-One of Brady's friends and former teammates, tight end Rob Gronkowski, has followed Brady and Alex Guerrero's plant-based diet plan since 2017.
-Other professional athletes who follow Brady's diet include quarterback Kirk Cousins and hockey player Mark Scheifele.
+One of Brady's former teammates, tight end Rob Gronkowski, has followed Brady and Alex Guerrero's plant-based diet plan since 2017.
+Other athletes who follow Brady's diet include quarterback Kirk Cousins and hockey player Mark Scheifele.